uditalias/swamp/README.md

 Copyright (c) 2014 Udi Talias

-Licensed under the MIT License
+Licensed under the MIT License (Basically - do anything you want license).
+See [License](LICENSE) for more details.